-• Under Civil Local Rule 5-1(b) parties must lodge an extra paper copy of any filing and mark it as a copy for "Chambers."
-All chambers copies should be three-hole punched along the left side of the page, and should bear the ECF filing "stamp" (case number, docket number, date, and ECF page number) along the top of the page.
-All exhibits shall be clearly delineated with labels.
+All chambers copies should be double-sided (when possible), three-hole punched along the left side of the page, and should bear the ECF filing "stamp" (case number, docket number, date, and ECF page number) along the top of the page.
+All exhibits shall be clearly delineated with labels along the right side.
 If the filing includes exhibits over two-inches thick, the parties shall place the chambers copy in a binder.
 In a case subject to electronic filing, chambers copies must be submitted by the close of the next court day following the day the papers are filed electronically.
-The parties do not need to submit chambers copies for stipulations, pro hac vice applications and similar non-motion filings.
+The chambers copies shall be marked "Chambers Copy" and submitted to the Clerk's Office, in an envelope marked with "Magistrate Judge Corley," the case number, and "Chambers Copy."

-• Any stipulation or proposed order in a case subject to e-filing should, in addition to being e-filed, be submitted by email to jscpo@cand.uscourts.gov as a word processing attachment on the same day the document is e-filed.
-This address should only be used for this stated purpose unless otherwise directed by the Court.
+Any stipulation or proposed order in a case subject to e-filing should, in addition to being e-filed, be submitted by email to jscpo@cand.uscourts.gov as a word processing attachment on the same day the document is e-filed.
+This email address should only be used for this stated purpose unless otherwise directed by the Court.